 Guidance Note: Third-Party Arrangements

-Section 26 of the Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act) requires a registered provider to ensure that any third party delivering a course on its behalf (either wholly or partly) provides the course consistently with all the Threshold Standards.
+Section 26 of the Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act) requires a registered provider to ensure that any third party delivering a course on its behalf (either wholly or partly) delivers the course consistent with all of the requirements of the HES Framework.

 The Standards that specifically refer to TPAs are 5.4.1 and 5.4.2.
 Sections 7.1 and 7.2 are also relevant to how a TPA might be represented and the information that is provided to students about the arrangement respectively.
 In so far as 5.4.1 and 5.4.2 require TPAs to be quality assured, Domain 5 (Institutional Quality Assurance) is relevant in an overarching sense, as is Standard 7.3.3.
 Many other Standards may be relevant depending on the nature of the TPA, e.g. those in Section 3.3 for the provision of academic support resources.
 Assurance about tuition safeguards (see Standard 6.2.1i) is also relevant in the event that a TPA cannot be continued.
-The HES Framework does not distinguish between requirements for courses delivered in Australia or overseas, TEQSA acknowledges that providers may need to accommodate particular cultural or legal requirements in overseas jurisdictions that do not necessarily prevail in Australia and that some specifically Australian requirements may not be applicable overseas.
+Although the HES Framework does not distinguish between requirements for courses delivered in Australia or overseas, TEQSA acknowledges that providers may need to accommodate particular cultural or legal requirements in overseas jurisdictions that do not necessarily prevail in Australia and that some specifically Australian requirements may not be applicable overseas.
 Nevertheless, such exceptions should be rare and carefully considered.

 The intent of the Standards is that, irrespective of the role of the third party, the primary provider (i.e. the registered provider that offers and confers the award):

-- is fully accountable for the quality of education and any services delivered by another party on behalf of the primary provider where these are related to the issue of an Australian qualification and compliance with the HES Framework
+- is accountable for the quality of education and any services delivered by another party on behalf of the primary provider where these are related to the issue of an Australian qualification and compliance with the HES Framework

 - monitors and quality assures any TPA it establishes